elastic/kibana/x-pack/plugins/stack_alerts/public/alert_types/geo_containment/readme.md

 ### 6 Create map to monitor alerts
 - Go to the Maps app and create a new map
-- Using GeoJSON Upload, upload the geojson file located in the folder of the previously cloned `mta_tracks` repo: `nyc-neighborhoods.geo.json`.
-Accept all of the default settings.
+- Using GeoJSON Upload, upload the GeoJSON file located in the folder of the previously cloned `mta_tracks` repo: `nyc-neighborhoods.geo.json`.
+Accept all of the default settings and add the layer.
 - You may want to click your newly added layer and select "Fit to data" so you can see the boundaries you've added.
 _ When finished uploading and adding the layer, save the map using a name of your